 - The principal investigator must be a member in good standing of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition for at least two years at the time of the application.
-Inclusion of co-investigators or collaborators in other scientific disciplines is encouraged. - Applicants must hold a faculty position at a North American University or research institute and hold an MD, DO, PhD, MD/PhD or equivalent degree. - The applicant may not hold funding from any granting agency for a project that has an overlapping scientific objective at the time of the award is made or during the two year period of the award - Applicant must not hold another NASPGHAN Foundation grant at the start of the award (Mid-December 2024). - Applications in either the clinical, translational or laboratory sciences are eligible.
+Inclusion of co-investigators or collaborators in other scientific disciplines is encouraged. - Applicants must hold a faculty position at a North American University or research institute and hold an MD, DO, PhD, MD/PhD or equivalent degree at the time of application. - The applicant may not hold funding from any granting agency for a project that has an overlapping scientific objective at the time of the award is made or during the two-year period of the award. - Applicant must not hold another NASPGHAN Foundation grant at the start of the award (Mid-December 2024). - Applications in either the clinical, translational, laboratory or quality improvement sciences are eligible.